Louis I, Grand Duke of Hesse: Landgrave of Hesse-Darmstadt

 Louis succeeded as Landgrave of Hessen-Darmstadt on the death of his father in 1790.
 He presided over a significant increase in territory for Hesse-Darmstadt during the imperial reorganizations of 1801–1803, most notably the Duchy of Westphalia, hitherto subject to the Archbishop of Cologne.

 Grand duke of Hesse

 Allied to Napoleon I of France, Louis was elevated to the title of a Grand Duke of Hesse in 1806 and joined the Confederation of the Rhine, leading to the dissolution of the Empire.
 At the Congress of Vienna in 1814/15, Louis had to give up his Westphalian territories, but was compensated with the district of Rheinhessen, with his capital Mainz on the left bank of the Rhine.
 Because of this addition, he amended his title to Grand Duke of Hesse and by Rhine.

-Grand Duke Louis I died at the age of 76 on 6 April 1830 in his capital Darmstadt.
+Grand Duke Louis I died at the age of 76 on 6 April 1830 – coincidentally the 40th anniversary of his father's death – in his capital Darmstadt.
 He was succeeded as Grand Duke by his eldest son Louis II.

 In 1844, a 33-meter column called Langer Ludwig (meaning Long Louis), was set up in his commemoration in the middle of the Luisenplatz, the largest square of Darmstadt.